UniNE-CHYN/openhytest/README.md

 - A library of flow models and analytic solutions, following an oriented-object programming structure
 - Post-processing functions for results analysis, statistical summary and reporting.

-Solutions for tracer tests may be added in the future.
+Analytic solutions for tracer tests may be added in the future.